· · · ·

 The First Point of Aries is not a fixed point in space: it moves along the Ecliptic at a rate of roughly one degree every seventy years.
 When the equinox was first observed, thousands of years ago, the First Point actually lay in the constellation of Aries.
 Due to the effect of precession, the First Point of Aries crossed into the neighbouring constellation of Pisces in about 70 BCE.
 It has taken about 2,000 years to cross Pisces, and it will cross into the next zodiacal constellation, Aquarius, in about the year 2600.
 Following its journey along the Ecliptic, it will return to Aries once again in about 23,000 years.

 Because the First Point of Aries is the zero-point for calculating coordinates on the Celestial Sphere, its own coordinates are always fixed, regardless of its motion.
-They are, of course, zero hours Right Ascension and zero degrees Declination.
+They are, of course, zero hours right ascension and zero degrees declination.

 Indexes